neondatabase/neon/docs/rfcs/036-physical-replication.md

 - replicas that follow the primary, and
 - "static" replicas that are pinned at a particular LSN.

-A static replica is useful e.g. for performing time-travel query and running one-off slow queries without affecting the primary.
+A static replica is useful e.g. for performing time-travel queries and running one-off slow queries without affecting the primary.
 A replica that follows the primary can be used e.g. to scale out read-only workloads.